 XML comments:These are used by Visual Studio to help programmers navigate and discover your code.

-And the simplest comment form starts with a single apostrophe.
-This is probably the most common syntax for comments.
-It requires the least amount of effort to add this kind of comment.
+Finally:The simplest comment form starts with a single apostrophe.
+This is probably the easiest syntax for comments.

 This language does not allow line breaks everywhere.
 How can we continue a VB.NET statement on the next line?
 In VB.NET a newline signals the end of a statement.
 This can be changed with the underscore character.